AutoPas/AutoPas/.github/CONTRIBUTING.md

 To update the parser, the easiest way to do this is via the CLion plugin for Antlr4.
 Just right-click the g4 file -> 'Configure ANTLR' (Output directory, input grammar file, namespace `autopas_generated_rule_syntax`, language) and then right click the g4 again -> 'Generate ANTLR Recognizer'.
 Don't forget to apply clang-format afterward.

 **WARNING** The CLion plugin and Antlr version must match!.
 For example for Antlr version 4.9.1 the plugin version 1.16 is needed, otherwise incompatible parser code is generated.
 See [Antlr plugin's GitHub page](https://github.com/antlr/intellij-plugin-v4/releases) for what is compatible and get the plugin's binary from the [jetbrains plugin webpage](https://plugins.jetbrains.com/plugin/7358-antlr-v4/versions).

+## Documentation

+TODO

+- Userdoc related files
+- Style: files without path, folders full path and trailing `/`
+- Links in userdoc should work in doxygen AND on github -> urls to github
+- Links in dev doc github suffices -> relative paths